The metaverse is a collection of shared virtual worlds where users can work, play, shop and interact with one another, often as digital avatars.

 Google is currently working on a hardware project that would allow users to access and experience the metaverse.
-Earlier this year, The Verge reported that Google had an AR headset in the works.
+In 2022, The Verge reported that Google had an AR headset in the works.
 Codenamed Project Iris, the headset is believed to look like a pair of ski goggles and feature outward-facing cameras that would create a mixed reality experience that combines a video stream of the real world with one that’s computer generated, according to The Verge.

 When it comes to the metaverse, Meta has big ambitions.
 With everything from headsets like the Meta Quest 2 and Quest Pro to education initiatives to help developers build and create in the virtual world, the company is investing heavily in the metaverse, upwards of $10 billion in 2021, according to the New York Times.
 Meta’s Horizon Worlds, its collection of more than 10,000 virtual reality worlds for Meta headsets, are already being used to connect at work and attend events like comedy shows and concerts in the metaverse.

 Still in development, Otherside, a metaverse platform being developed by Bored Ape Yacht Club NFT creator Yuga Labs, will allow users to build virtual gaming worlds that can be explored and played within a narrative storyline.
-Land can be claimed using one of 100,000 keys, or Otherdeeds, wich were made available to owners of Bored Ape Yacht Club and Mutant Ape Yacht Club NFT owners in April, with another 100,000 Otherdeeds being made available to those same deed holders who help develop this new shared, virtual space.
+Land can be claimed using one of 100,000 keys, or Otherdeeds, which were made available to owners of Bored Ape Yacht Club and Mutant Ape Yacht Club NFT owners in 2022.
+Another 100,000 Otherdeeds were also made available to those same deed holders who helped develop this new shared, virtual space.
 Other users can purchase Otherdeeds using the in-game token ApeCoin.